/proc filesystem/proctical exampleQ: What goes in the first patch?

 structure and contents from a storage medium,

-the kernel creates the files in /proc
+the kernel creates the files in /proc at runtime

 and synthesizes their contents on demand.